ironscar/unreal-engine-dev-starter/docs/animating.md

 - From top-right of screen, we can see the `Skeleton`, `Skeletal mesh`, `Animation Sequence`, `Physics Asset` views
   - We can see all of them for our custom character in correct scale
   - In `Animation Sequence` view, we can select each of the sequences and see the animation for that character
+- For every new animation
+  - during export from Blender, you can uncheck `All actions` under `Animation` to only export the specific animation
+    - make sure to have the new animation selected in the `Action Editor`
+    - this creates a new fbx file for the animation itself
+  - during import to UE5
+    - uncheck `Import mesh` and select the existing skeleton asset for the `Skeleton` field
+    - this will only import the specific animation sequence as an asset
+- For updates to existing animations, delete the old one and then import it as new one

+---

+### Todos

+- Walk [DONE]
+- Idle [DONE]
+- Idle-run blend space [DONE]
+- Run
+- At-place Jump
+- Running Jump
+- Crouch idle
+- Crouch walk
+- Slide
+- Melee attack
+- Long-range attack
+- Damage taken
+- Animation BP & Input integration

 ---